matiasdelellis/facerecognition/README.md

 If `MAX_IMAGE_AREA` is supplied caps the maximum area (in pixels^2) of the image to be fed to neural network, effectively lowering needed memory.
 Use this if face detection crashes randomly.

+If use the `--defer-clustering` option, it changes the order of execution of the process deferring the face clustering at the end of the analysis to get persons in a simple execution of the command.

 #### Resetting information